gzalo/gzalo.com/content/articles/sdl.en.md

 	quit = true;
 ```

-If the X of the window got pressed we proceed to quit in the next frame, by setting the variable "quit" to true.
+If the X of the window got pressed we proceed to quit in the next frame, by setting the variable `quit` to true.

 ```c
 if(event.type == SDL_MOUSEBUTTONDOWN){